eslint/eslint/docs/rules/no-inner-declarations.md

 ## Rule Details

-This rule requires that function declarations and, optionally, variable declarations be in the root of a program or the body of a function.
+This rule requires that function declarations and, optionally, variable declarations be in the root of a program, or in the root of the body of a function, or in the root of the body of a class static block.

 ## Options